Introduction to our APIs

 Event Webhooks

-Event Webhooks are for On-Demand customers who need to track the status of all messages sent through the On-Demand network by receiving real-time notifications about each and every message event.
-These events are posted to a user-defined endpoint via URL encoded HTTP POSTs, and can be stored and queried against locally in order to provide near real-time statistics and status information.
+Event Webhooks are for senders who need to track the status of all messages sent through the SocketLabs network by receiving real-time notifications about each and every message.
+Events are sent to a user defined URL endpoint that can receive and handle HTTP Post events.

 Features